graphql/graphql-over-http/ROADMAP.md

 - Update links to point to the GraphQL Foundation repos and websites not FB
 - Adopt similar formatting/tooling for spec to match the GraphQL spec

-## Version 2 and beyond
+## Future versions

 Future versions of the spec may include these concepts:

 - Caching
 - Batching
-- Versioning
+- Versioning mechanism for servers/clients to communicate what versions they support
 - Modularity - A way to communicate what features (and possibly versions) of the HTTP spec are supported by a server
 - Persisted queries
 - Multi-part uploads